Quasi-Perfect and Distance-Optimal Codes Sum-Rank Codes: Introduction

 A code satisfying is perfect, see \cite{Lint,MScode,CHLL}.
 It was proved that perfect codes have the same parameters as Hamming codes and Golay codes, see \cite{Lint,CHLL}.
 We refer to \cite{Etzion1} for nonlinear perfect codes.
 The next best possibilities are quasi-perfect codes.
 A code ${\bf C}$ satisfying is called quasi-perfect, see \cite[Section 5, Chapter 1]{MScode} and \cite{Wagner,Etzion,Etzion1}.
 Quasi-perfect codes are obviously ideal candidates for these parameters with which there is no perfect code.\\

-The sphere packing bound for $(t, M, d)_q$ codes asserts that where $V_H(q, r)=1+t(q-1)+\displaystyle{t \choose 2}(q-1)^2+\cdots+\displaystyle{t \choose r}(q-1)^r$ is the volume of the ball with the radius $r$ in the Hamming metric space ${\bf F}_q^t$, since balls centered at codewords with the radius $\lfloor \frac{d-1}{2} \rfloor$ are disjoint, see \cite{MScode}.
-If there is an $(t, M, d)_q$ code, and there is no $(t, M, d+1)_q$ code, this $(t, M, d)_q$ code is called distance-optimal.
+The sphere packing bound for $(n, M, d)_q$ codes asserts that where $V_H(q, r)=1+n(q-1)+\displaystyle{n \choose 2}(q-1)^2+\cdots+\displaystyle{n \choose r}(q-1)^r$ is the volume of the ball with the radius $r$ in the Hamming metric space ${\bf F}_q^n$, since balls centered at codewords with the radius $\lfloor \frac{d-1}{2} \rfloor$ are disjoint, see \cite{MScode}.
+If there is an $(n, M, d)_q$ code, and there is no $(n, M, d+1)_q$ code, this $(n, M, d)_q$ code is called distance-optimal.
 Some distance-optimal codes are with respect to the sphere packing bound.
-That means, there is an $(t, M, d)_q$ code and $M \cdot V_H(q, \lfloor \frac{d}{2}\rfloor) >q^t$.
-For a linear $[t, k, d]_q$ code with the codimension $r=t-k$ satisfying this linear $[t, k, d]_q$ code is distance-optimal with respect to the sphere packing bound.\\
+That means, there is an $(n, M, d)_q$ code and $M \cdot V_H(q, \lfloor \frac{d}{2}\rfloor) >q^n$.
+For a linear $[n, k, d]_q$ code with the codimension $r=n-k$ satisfying this linear $[n, k, d]_q$ code is distance-optimal with respect to the sphere packing bound.\\

-The Singleton-like bound for sum-rank codes with the matrix size $n \times m$, $n \leq m$ is Similar to the case in Hamming metric, the difference $m(nt-d_{sr}({\bf C})+1)-\log_q |{\bf C}|$ is called the Singleton defect of the sum-rank code ${\bf C}$.
+The Singleton-like bound for sum-rank codes with the matrix size $u \times v$, $u \leq v$ is Similar to the case in Hamming metric, the difference $v(ut-d_{sr}({\bf C})+1)-\log_q |{\bf C}|$ is called the Singleton defect of the sum-rank code ${\bf C}$.
 A sum-rank code attaining this bound (Singleton defect zero) is called a maximum sum-rank-metric distance (MSRD) code.
-When $t \leq q-1$ and $N \leq (q-1)m$, MSRD codes attaining the above Singleton-like bound were constructed in \cite{MP1}.
+When $n \leq q-1$ and $N \leq (q-1)v$, MSRD codes attaining the above Singleton-like bound were constructed in \cite{MP1}.
 They are called linearized Reed-Solomon codes, we also refer to \cite{Neri} for the further results.
 We also refer to \cite[Section VII]{BGR} and \cite{AKR} for other results on MSRD codes.
-Notice that Singleton defects are $0, s, 2s, 3s, \ldots$.
-Singleton defect $s$ sum-rank codes with the matrix size $s \times s$ can be called almost MSRD codes.
-MSRD codes over finite chain rings was constructed in a recent paper \cite{MPP}.\\
+Notice that Singleton defects are $0, v, 2v, 3v, \ldots$.
+Singleton defect $v$ sum-rank codes with the matrix size $u \times v$ can be called almost MSRD codes.
+When $u=v=1$, these almost MSRD codes are just almost MDS codes in the Hamming metric.
+MSRD codes over finite chain rings were constructed in a recent paper \cite{MPP}.
+Several new constructions of MSRD codes were given in \cite{MP24}.\\